 The effects of coffee on health are controversial.
 Despite what you’ve heard, there are many good things to say about coffee.
-It is rich in antioxidants and is associated with a reduced risk of many diseases.
+It is rich in antioxidants and reduces the risk of many diseases.

 However, it also contains caffeine, a stimulant that can cause problems for some people and stop sleep.
 This article examines coffee and its effects on health in detail, examining both the positive and the negative aspects.